jason89521/daxus/README.md

 [![PR's Welcome][pr-welcoming-image]][pr-welcoming-url]
 [![Test coverage][codecov-image]][codecov-url]

-Daxus is a server state management library for building a single source of truth of state.
+Daxus is a server state management library for building a single source of truth.

 - Customizable data structure
   - This feature enable you to build a single source of truth